Conveniently located close to the Edge Hill Hub

 Efficient - We only treat people who demonstrate a clear link between the neck and their symptoms during the assessment.

-Scientifically validated - you will understand exactly what we are doing and why based on the latest research in the field of headache and migraine.
+Scientifically valued- Designed to help you understand what we are doing and why, based on contemporary clinical research in the field of headache and migraine.

-The technique uses the inputs in the top of the neck to calm and quieten the overstimulated brainstem - this can work regardless of how long you've had it for, what your triggers are or whether or not your neck is sore.
+The technique uses the inputs in the top of the neck to calm and quieten the overstimulated brainstem - this approach aims to quieten brainstem sensitivity, and can be utilised regardless of the chronicity of your symptoms, your specific triggers, or whether your neck is symptomatic.

 From early stages of treatment we introduce the tools you will require for successful self-management.
 Once we have established changes in the neck we aim to minimise our 'hands on' role as soon as possible.

-Migraine and related disorders are not 'simple' conditions driven by excess pain in the cervical joints.
+Migraine and related disorders are complex conditions that extend beyond localized discomfort in the cervical joints.
 They are complex disorders producing a vast array of symptoms other than headache and neck pain including nausea, sensitivity to light and sound, dizziness and sleep disturbance.
 They are characterised by an overactive brainstem.
 By applying the approach, this technique decreases the overactivity in the brainstem.

 Initial Consultation